Stafford to be home to Houston area's first In-N-Out Burger

 A 350,000 square foot retail and restaurant development in Stafford called the Grid will be home to the popular burger spot.

-StreetLevel Investments revealed that the former Texas Instruments campus will be turned into a mixed-used development at a groundbreaking Monday morning.
+StreetLevel Investments revealed that the former Texas Instruments campus, located between W. Airport and S. Kirkwood on Hwy.
+59, will be turned into a mixed-used development at a groundbreaking Monday morning.

 In addition to In-N-Out, the Grid will also feature Drive Shack, a premier golf entertainment destination for players of every level, and Whiskey Cake, a restaurant with craft cocktails and farm-fresh comfort food.